Well5a/monitoring-todolist/README.md

 * `curl -X DELETE localhost:5555/id` to delete a task from the list

 ## Start the app with Docker-Compose
-* build the app
+Run `docker-compose up` in root directory to start the app.

+This will automatically pull the images from Dockerhub, you can find the todolist app [here](https://hub.docker.com/r/well5a/todolist).
+You can also get the image
-* build image of the app: execute `docker build -t todolist .` in project root directory
+* locally: Build the app, then the image with `docker build -t todolist .` in project root directory
-* run: 'docker-compose up' in root directory to start the app
+* or by pulling it manually from Dockerhub: `docker pull well5a/todolist`

 ## Metrics Monitoring
 * Prometheus: http://localhost:9090